AymanAbubakr/store_api/README.md

-Please if you want to run app by using mysql commands comment knex files and uncomment other functions that include knex files.
+Please if you want to run app by using mysql commands comment knex files and uncomment other functions that include mysql querys.